MuthukumarHelios/iptracker/README.md

 If you are Refreshing The Data will be remained using scope variable

 Window.onload component is used to track the status of the window close event

+Connected /Disconnected Count Maintained:

+Connected ==> How many Times the user Has Connected Check using the api's Call

+Disconnected ==> if my browser window is closed Assume the user the disconnected